Scottish National League (ice hockey)

-The Scottish National League is an ice hockey league based in Scotland comprising 8 teams.
+The Scottish National League is an ice hockey league based in Scotland comprising nine teams for the 2025/26 season.

 The league sits below the Elite Ice Hockey League (EIHL) in the UK ice hockey structure alongside England's National Ice Hockey League (NIHL).

+History

-Following the demise of the British National League at the end of the 2004–05 season, the Fife Flyers and Dundee Stars transferred to the SNL, raising both the league's profile.
+Following the demise of the British National League at the end of the 2004–05 season, the Fife Flyers and Dundee Stars transferred to the SNL, significantly raising the league's profile.

 Both teams have however since left the SNL and now compete in the highest tier of United Kingdom Ice Hockey, the Elite Ice Hockey League (EIHL).
+Due to their transfer to the EIHL, both Dundee and Fife were then represented in the SNL by both Dundee Comets and Kirkcaldy Kestrels respectfully.